 4. Qualifications For Delivery Drivers In Australia

-Do you wonder what education and training you need to qualify for this role?
-There are no formal qualifications to work as a Delivery Driver as many employers provide informal on-the-job training to new hires.
+There are no formal qualifications to work as a Delivery Driver, as many employers provide informal on-the-job training to new hires.

 Though entry requirements vary, most employers usually prefer delivery drivers who meet the following qualifications:

 Have an appropriate state-specific driver's license to drive motorized vehicles

 Attend a heavy vehicle driving school and pass an assessment to upgrade to drive Light Rigid, Medium Rigid, or Heavy Rigid vehicles